Roku devices are a great way to turn your devices into smart displays that can stream from apps like Netflix and Hulu.

 To connect your Roku to a projector using a VGA connection, you can follow these steps:

-- (Plug one end of the HDMI cable to your Roku if it needs a cable).
+- Turn on your projector (Plug one end of the HDMI cable into your Roku if it needs a cable).

 - Plug the Roku into the HDMI to VGA adapter.